-IT respondents rate predictive analytics (37%) and customer data platforms (33%) as the technologies most likely to have a positive impact on CX.
-IT respondents working at top-performing companies are twice as likely to have 'significant insight' into the friction points in the customer journey (43% vs. 21%) and into the mindset of the customer across the whole journey (48% vs. 26%).
+IT respondents rate predictive analytics (37 percent) and customer data platforms (33 percent) as the technologies most likely to have a positive impact on CX.
+IT respondents working at top-performing companies are twice as likely to have "significant insight" into the friction points in the customer journey (43 vs. 21 percent) and into the mindset of the customer across the whole journey (48 vs. 26 percent).

-Section 1: CIOs lead the way in driving the CX-focused digital transformation
+Section 1: CIOs lead the way in driving the CX-focused digital transformation.

 The rise of the CIO embodies the evolution of the IT department from a supporting function to a pivotal strategic player within the modern business enterprise.
-According to Gartner, 84% of the top CIOs surveyed have responsibility for areas of the business outside traditional IT, while KPMG research shows that more than 60% now have frequent access to the main boardroom.
+According to Gartner, 84 percent of the top CIOs surveyed have responsibility for areas of the business outside traditional IT, while KPMG research shows that more than 60 percent now have frequent access to the main boardroom.

-CIOs now sit at the top table and ensure that their teams help organisations meet commercial objectives by championing the digital transformation initiatives which will ultimately help to drive revenues and reduce costs.
+CIOs now sit at the top table and ensure that their teams help organizations meet commercial objectives by championing the digital transformation initiatives which will ultimately help to drive revenues and reduce costs.

-Of course, like all other business functions, IT teams faced a year of uncertainty in 2020 as they dealt with considerable pressure to help their organisations adapt to a remote workforce, while also prioritising 'typical' items such as security and increased adoption of cloud services.
+Of course, like all other business functions, IT teams faced a year of uncertainty in 2020 as they dealt with considerable pressure to help their organizations adapt to a remote workforce, while also prioritizing "typical" items such as security and increased adoption of cloud services.

-Like other C-suite leaders, the CIO has also faced tough budgeting decisions for 2021 with long-term projects sometimes being parked to focus on the more immediate challenges and opportunities surfaced by the Covid-19 pandemic.
-According to a 2020 TechRepublic survey of IT spending and priorities, almost two-thirds (62%) of IT professionals said that budgets would be tightened in 2021, compared to only 12% who said there would be an increase in spending.
+Like other C-suite leaders, the CIO has also faced tough budgeting decisions for 2021 with long-term projects sometimes being parked to focus on the more immediate challenges and opportunities surfaced by the COVID-19 pandemic.
+According to a 2020 TechRepublic survey of IT spending and priorities, almost two-thirds (62 percent) of IT professionals said that budgets would be tightened in 2021, compared to only 12 percent who said there would be an increase in spending.

-As the Covid pandemic has created a new societal normal, IT teams have gradually been able to move from reactive, 'fire-fighting' mode to more strategic imperatives, such as helping their companies kick start their digital transformation projects and improving, or even reinventing, the customer experience.
+As the COVID-19 pandemic has created a new societal normal, IT teams have gradually been able to move from reactive, "firefighting" mode to more strategic imperatives, such as helping their companies kick-start their digital transformation projects and improving, or even reinventing, the customer experience.

 Figure 1 shows where IT respondents to the 2021 Digital Trends survey feel responsibility should reside for various business imperatives.
-For most of these areas they claim ownership ahead of their colleagues in product and marketing teams.
+For most of these areas, they claim ownership ahead of their colleagues in product and marketing teams.